Overview of the Loggregator System

 This section describes the CF Syslog Drain components of Loggregator.

 - Loggregator uses the CF Syslog Drain Release to support developers who want to stream app logs to a syslog-compatible aggregation or analytics service.
 See Streaming Application Logs to Log Management Services.

 - What CF Syslog Drain consists of:

 - CF Syslog Drain includes the Reverse Log Proxy (RLP) and Syslog Adapter components described below.
-These components run on VMs deployed with Pivotal Application Service (PAS) that you can scale independently to support large numbers of user-provided syslog drains.
+These components run on VMs deployed with PCF that you can scale independently to support large numbers of user-provided syslog drains.